cstephens0991/Derevnina_Lab_HR_Quantification/pipeline_instructions.md

 ## Stage 4: Generate annotated images

-In order to confirm that the treatment metadata added to the dataframes is correct, a series of annotated image files can be generated and checked manually to confirm:
+In order to confirm that the treatment metadata is correctly added to the dataframes, a series of annotated image files can be generated and checked manually.
+This will confirm:
-•	That measurements were taken in the correct positions, within patches.
+- That measurements were taken in the correct positions, within patches.
-•	The treatment metadata associated with those measurements.
+- The correct treatment metadata associated with those patch measurements.

-To generate annotated images, open ImageJ / Fiji and run the “Annotate_image.ijm” macro.
+To generate annotated images, open ImageJ / Fiji and run the “4_Annotate_image.ijm” macro.
 - Select the folder containing the files for annotation.
 - The script should run automatically, opening files, adding the annotations of measurement location (X and Y axes) and treatment data, saving the annotated image file as “…_ann.tif”, closing the image and opening the next image in the folder.

-Check through the annotated images, to confirm that the treatment annotations are as expected for each patch.
+Check through the annotated images, to confirm that the treatment annotations and measurement positions are as expected for each patch.
+If any images are incorrect, it is recommended to delete all associated files except the original channel .tif image.
+Transfer this .tif image to a separately generated "temp" folder, and repeat stages 2-4.
+Re-check the new "..._ann.tif" image and, if correct, transfer the filesback to the original .csv and .tif folder.

 The annotated dataframes (“…_ann.csv” files) can now be combined and plots of the data generated…